Logo of AccediaContact us

-Penetration Testing in the Finance Industry: A how-to guide
+Penetration testing in the finance industry: A how-to guide

 As the world continues to become more digitized, the financial industry is at a higher risk of cyber attacks than ever before.
 Financial institutions are particularly vulnerable targets for cybercriminals, due to the sensitive information they hold and the high value of their assets.
 According to a report by Accenture, financial services spend more than any other industry fighting cyber-attacks.
 What is more, in 2021 this cost them around $1.59 million to remediate just ransomware attacks alone.